Tag: night sky

 After visiting the Wright Brothers Memorial, we made our way to Frisco Campground, our home for the next two nights.
 This was our favorite campground of the trip, full of dunes and secluded spots.
 Since it was the middle of the week, there weren’t a lot of other campers, so we chose a spot at the top of a dune with a view.

 The Cape Hatteras National Seashore has applied to be a international dark sky park which means that it has a lack of ambient light nearby and is great for stargazing, and in our case, astro-photography.
 With our D3100s, we’ve never attempted astro photography, but we rented a D7200 for this trip and we had to take advantage of this combination!
 It was a fun learning experience!
-This shot was taken at our campsite at Frisco.
+The above Milky Way shot was taken at our campsite at Frisco.

 To learn more about Cape Hatteras National Seashore, visit the National Park Service.
 Thanks for stopping by!
 If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
 To see inside my camera bag, check out my Gear Page.
 For information about our new Guided Photography Tours, visit GuidedPhoto.com.